rajeshraj1998/duplicateImages/README.md

 # Duplicate Images
-using the image hashing identifies the similar images and moves the duplicate images to another folder
+using the image hashing to identify the similar images.
 <h1> Dependencies</h1>
 <p>
   <ul>